 The FDA has 45 days from its receipt of a premarket approval application to determine whether the application will be accepted for filing based on the FDA's threshold determination that it is sufficiently complete to permit substantive review.
 After the FDA determines that the application is sufficiently complete to permit a substantive review, the FDA will accept the application and begin its in-depth review.
 The FDA has 180 days to review an "accepted" premarket approval application, although this process typically takes significantly longer and may require several years to complete.
 During this review period, the FDA may request additional information or clarification of the information already provided.
 Also, an advisory panel of experts from outside the FDA may be convened to review and evaluate the application and provide recommendations to the FDA as to the approvability of the device.
-In addition, the FDA will conduct a preapproval inspection of the manufacturing facility to ensure compliance with quality system regulations.
-The FDA may delay, limit or deny approval of a premarket approval application for many reasons, including:
+In addition, the FDA will conduct a preapproval application for many reasons, including: